 Always remember to turn on your headlamps at dusk or during inclement weather.
 The Daytime Running Lamp (DRL) system does not activate the tail lamps and generally may not provide adequate lighting during these conditions.
 Failure to activate your headlamps under these conditions may result in a collision.

 PANEL DIMMER CONTROL

-Use to adjust the brightness of the instrument panel and all applicable switches in the vehicle during headlamp and parklamp operation.
+Use to adjust the brightness of the instrument panel when exterior lights are on.